 - Obesity: Just like with women, obesity can contribute to breast cancer in men.
 Obese men have higher levels of estrogen because fat cells convert male hormones known as androgens to estrogen.

 As with women, early detection of breast cancer is crucial to treatment and survival.
-Men with a family history, such as immediate family members with breast cancer or a BRCA-2 mutation, should be screened.
+Men with a family history, such as immediate family members with breast cancer, or a BRCA mutation, should discuss strategies to manage risk with their physician.
 Signs to look for include:

-- Redness on the skin and around the nipple
+- Redness or scaliness on the skin and around the nipple

 - A nipple that turns inward